lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 alice$ lncli --rpcserver=localhost:10001 --no-macaroons create
 ```

-You'll be asked to input the wallet password twice.
-You can now start requesting
+You'll be asked to input and confirm a wallet password for Alice.
+Note that
+this password must be longer than 8 characters.
+Enter "n" when prompted about
+whether you have an existing mnemonic, and press enter to proceed without an
+additional cipher seed passphrase.
+You can now start requesting some basic
-some basic information as follows:
+information as follows:

 ```bash
 alice$ lncli --rpcserver=localhost:10001 --no-macaroons getinfo